Facebook is probably the most neglected online advertising channel of them all.

 I think there’s a whole bunch of hypocrites out there.

-If one of every $10 is spent on Facebook ads, how come everybody shuns the platform, besides from a few?
+If one out of every $10 in advertising is spent on Facebook ads, how come everybody shuns the platform, except for a few?

 You know what I think?